EskayYew/CG3002-T13-AY1819/Dance classifier (Ryan)/Trial Deployment/NeuralNet Trial Deployment/README.txt

 4. Prediction is given in the form of a numpy array with 1 item.
 Access it by indexing first element. e.g. prediction[0] - will give the prediction in the form of a String.

+4a.
+If prediction is unsure, the prediction will be ["UNSURE"]

-Below are the names of the predictions for Neural Net:
+Below are the names of the predictions

 IDLE_A
 CHICKE